 Typical ISR mining operations require one or more disposal wells for limited quantities of fluids that cannot be returned to the production aquifers.
 Five DDWs are permitted at Lost Creek of which three have been installed.
-One of the wells was subsequently abandoned and the other two and are operating intermittently as needed.
-The existing CAPEX and OPEX estimates for this Report assume that the two DDWs currently installed will be supplemented by one additional DDW once restoration begins in earnest.
+One of the wells was subsequently abandoned and the other two operate intermittently as needed.
+A fourth permitted DDW was drilled in 2023 and, following construction and completion, is expected to become operational in 2024.
+The existing CAPEX and OPEX estimates for this Report assume that the two DDWs currently installed will be supplemented by the additional DDW which is under construction.
 The maximum volume of liquid wastes sent to the deep wells will be from 10 gpm to 15 gpm depending on the required bleed level.
 This is based on plans to install a separate wastewater treatment building adjacent to the existing plant to enhance current capabilities by adding additional levels of RO and fines removal.
 The costs are included in the modeled sustaining capital.

-In addition to these DDWs and the water treatment plant, URE has obtained regulatory authorization from WDEQ and the NRC to operate UIC Class V wells which will allow for the onsite disposal of fresh permeate (i.e., clean water).
-Operators use the reverse osmosis circuits and a radium treatment process to treat process wastewater into brine and permeate streams.
+In addition to these DDWs and the water treatment plant, URE has obtained regulatory authorization from WDEQ and the NRC to operate UIC Class V wells which will allow for the onsite disposal of fresh permeatei@., clean water).
+Operators use the reverse osmosio circuits and a radium treatment process to treat process wastewater into brine and permeate streams.
 The brine stream will continue to be disposed of in the DDWs while the clean, permeate stream will be injected into the UIC Class V wells.
 As expected, these operational procedures have significantly enhanced wastewater disposal capacity at the site.